Taylor N. Allbright

 B.A.
 Political Science and Gender Studies, University of California Berkeley, 2008.

 Educational leaders’ conceptions of equity; leaders’ enactment of policies intended to mitigate racial inequity; the politics and process of educational policy change; research that directly informs the work of educational leaders

 Taylor N. Allbright is a PhD candidate in Urban Education Policy at the University of Southern California’s Rossier School of Education.
 Her research uses rigorous qualitative case study methods to explore efforts to further educational equity in K-12 schools.
 Her work investigates how leaders design and implement policies with equity goals, the enactment of policies intended to mitigate racial inequity, and the politics and process of educational policy change.
 She also seeks to bridge research, policy, and practice with scholarship that directly informs the work of educational leaders.
 Prior to pursuing a doctoral degree, Taylor taught high school English and Ethnic Studies in California's Bay Area.

 Research Assistant, Rossier School of Education, University of Southern California (2015-present)

 Honors and Awards:

-Award for Excellence in Teaching in the Category of Urban Education Policy, University of Southern California (2017)
+Award for Excellence in Teaching, Rossier School of Education, University of Southern California.
+(2017)

-- Allbright, T. N., Marsh, J. A., Hall, M., Tobben, L., Picus, L. O., & Lavadenz, M. (in press).
+- Allbright, T. N., Marsh, J. A., Hall, M., Tobben, L., Picus, L. O., & Lavadenz, M. (2018).
 Conceptualizing Equity in the Implementation of California Education Finance Reform.
 American Journal of Education.
+Advance online publication.

 - Marsh, J.A., McKibben, S., Hough, H., Hall, M., Allbright, T.N., Matewos, A.M., & Siqueira, C. (2018).
 Enacting Social-Emotional Learning Practices and Supports Employed in CORE Districts and Schools.
 Stanford, CA: Policy Analysis for California Education.